awulkiew/graphical-debugging/README.md

 Current limitations:

   * only one entry per type
-  * based on identifier, no template specializations
+  * based on identifier, no separate entries for template specializations
   * no support for user-defined coordinate system, cartesian is used by default
-  * non-contigeous containers can be used only if this extension natively supports them
+  * in C# elements stored in containers has to be ValueTypes

 See more [examples at GitHub](https://github.com/awulkiew/graphical-debugging/tree/master/examples).